rstudio/thematic/README.md

 <img src="man/figures/auto-after.png" width="80%" style="display: block; margin: auto;" />

-Instead of relying on **thematic** to automatically detect colors and fonts in the plot’s container, you can also specify them directly in `thematic_on()`.
+Instead of relying on `{thematic}` to automatically detect colors and fonts in the plot’s container, you can also specify them directly in `thematic_on()`.